-- explain the composition of machine language instruction format - explain the part of the instruction format that deals with specifying the address of operands that is the address format - explain the different methods of specifying the address format - discuss how to implement the high level statement in the different methods address format - explain the cycle through which the processor executes each instruction.
+- Explain the composition of machine language instruction format - Understand the part of the instruction format that deals with specifying the address of operands that is the address format - Explain the different methods of specifying the address format - Understand how to implement the high level statement in the different methods address format - Understand the cycle through which the processor executes each instruction

-3.1 INSTRUCTION FORMAT
+3.1 Instruction Format

 The basic function performed by a computer is execution of a program, which consists of a set of instructions stored in memory.
 The processor does the actual work by executing instructions specified in the program.
-A machine instruction has several components, this is illustrated in Figure 1.
+A machine instruction has several components, this is illustrated in Figure 31.
 The instruction format is the size and arrangement of these components.
 Two major components are the function code also called 'opcode', which specifies the function or operation performed, and the operand addresses, which specify the locations of the operands used.